Action Research model (Lewin)

-Action Research: this article explains the concept of Action Research (AR), developed by Kurt Lewin in a practical way.
+Action Research model: this article explains the concept of Action Research (AR), developed by Kurt Lewin in a practical way.
 It covers what AR is, what steps should be taken, based on the model and example and what conditions should be met.
 After reading you will understand the basics of this research method.
 Enjoy reading!

 He became known for his contributions to “Gestalt psychology” and in 1951 he carried out ground breaking research into the way in which human behaviour could be changed towards democratic values and leadership.
 This is why he is considered to be the founder of Action Research.